Certified Hockey Professional – Professional Education Program (CHP-PrEP)

 The CHP is only awarded to individuals who are members in good standing of BHI.
 In order to qualify, members must:

-- Provide reference letters affirming that they possess the professional demeanour and moral character expected of CHPs
+- Provide two reference letters affirming that they possess the professional demeanor and moral character expected of CHPs

 Those who hold the CHP are required to demonstrate on an annual basis that they are maintaining their professional currency through continuing education and attendance at industry events.